Parentage in Orange County

 Can I get child support if paternity has not been established.

 Child support is available after paternity is established.
-Once a person is declared the father, he will not only be required to pay child support, h e will also be allowed to have visitation and custody of the minor child.
+Once a person is declared the father, he will not only be required to pay child support, but will also be allowed to have visitation and custody of the minor child.

 Can I file a paternity action before the child is born?

 A paternity case can be started before or after a child is born.
-However, in some circumstances it must be started before the child is two.
+However, in some circumstances it must be started before the child turns two years old.

 Uniform Parentage Act (Family Code Sections 7600-7730)